LisaKr/dare-to-adventure/README.md

   <img src="showcase2.png"/>
 </p>

 After selecting city and the amount of days for the trip the user is shown their "working area" where they can explore four categories (food, culture, nature & outdoors and nightlife) for the selected city.
 Moreover they are shown weather for the selected location.
 The background image is dynamically adjusted for the selected city (Pexels API).
-Weather information is coming from Apixu Weather.
+Weather information is coming from Apixu Weather API.

 <p align="center">
   <img src="showcase3.gif"/>
 </p>

-When exploring activities from different categories (which come from Foursquare API) user can click on a venue to get more detailed information about it.
+When exploring activities from different categories (which come from Foursquare API) user can click on a venue to get more detailed information (including description, price range and other users' reviews) about it.

+Results for each category are shown in bulks of 10.
+A "more" button is provided allowing the user to browsing the category as long as they like.
 <p align="center">
   <img src="showcase4.gif"/>
 </p>